 Unfortunately this would not remain unnoticed.
 The place was known to the people in the area as the “Jews farm” and it was raided several times.
 Generally this was done by mainly Dutch policemen.
 During the first raid nobody was found but at a second raid on November 11th, 1942 which lasted from 13.00 hrs until well into the evening, a brickwork cellar was discovered, and subsequently 12 adults and a 4-year old girl.
 During the skirmish in the house the girl ‘Leny’ was “spirited away” by Metje.
 Thanks to Metje’s action Leny survived the war.

 The other people were deported and grandpa Hannes was run in.
 He was released after ten weeks.
 But still grandpa Hannes Bogaard considered it his duty as a Christian to rescue Jews.

 In the Autumn of 1943 a third raid took place by Dutch WA members and a couple of SD men.
 In spite of threats to shoot down Antheunis and to set fire to the farm and also thanks to the inexorable attitude of the Bogaard’s, the hidden people were again saved from arrest and deportation by the Germans.

 The menace became ever so much heavier.
-Unfortunately a completely false story by someone who was apprehended for illegal slaughtering with 25 kilograms meat in his possession, would mean the end of the heroic actions of the Bogaard family.
+Unfortunately a completely false story by someone who was apprehended for illegal slaughtering with 25 kilograms of meat in his possession, meant the end of the heroic actions of the Bogaard family.
 At October 6th, 1943 the fourth and fatal raid took place.